gurbanlikhanim/holbertonschool-web_front_end/README.md

 ## Description

-- My motivation for writing second project is to learn more information and succesfully pass current step.
+- I gain very important knowledge about developer tools, so I understand how to use the functionality more efficiently
 - I want to write this task for learn new information and pass to second level
-- I have not encountered yet any issue when i write this project
+- I have not encountered yet any issue when i write this project so i feel very motivation when i write task
 - When i have written this project task i feel to learn advanced html, css and design Readme file

 ## Table of Contents (Optional)